-The first area I tried was the Homesite Creek Campground.
-Shiny new highway signs recently installed make it easy to find.
+The first area is near the Homesite Creek Campground and new highway signs make this area easy to find.
 Leaving Highway 101 takes you to a gravel forestry road.
-Follow the forestry road about 2km and you come to the next sign.
-You can park here along the road, or drive another .5 km and reach the campsite entrance.
+Follow the forestry road about 2 km and you come to the next sign.
+You can park here along the road or drive another .5 km and reach the campsite entrance.
 The area is for hikers only and it’s a relatively easy trail as there is limited elevation change.